+Conclusions and Recommendations

-Conclusions and Recommendationssuggests that TCE is degrading into DCEs, vinyl chloride and perhaps ethene through biotic reductive dechlorination in very localized sites in the RGA and perhaps in the UCRS.
+PGDP RGA groundwater data suggests that TCE is degrading into DCEs, vinyl chloride and perhaps ethene through biotic reductive dechlorination in very localized sites in the RGA and perhaps in the UCRS.
 The role of abiotic reductive dechlorination is uncertain.
 The following recommendations will allow researchers to possibly identify abiotic mechanisms and better understand the geochemical processes in the RGA that would assist in remediation efforts:

-The following parameters should be consistently measured on RGA groundwater samples, especially from wells in all three TCE plumes:
+The following parameters should be routinely measured on RGA groundwater samples,: